Why do so many people struggle to play lightning fast guitar picking tremolo technique?

 Only it doesn't.

-To make your tremolo picking insanely fast, you need to increase the frequency at which your pick strikes the string.
+To make your guitar picking tremolo technique insanely fast, you need to increase the frequency at which your pick strikes the string.

 (This is NOT at all the same as moving your hand “faster” - more on this below).